brandonthomas/fluentui-contrib/packages/token-analyzer-mcp/notes.md

 - How can we scale this out and what could we run in parallel when it comes to other areas like layout, content, components we can eval and write about.
 - We should paly around with model temp.
 We could have promps run on temp of 0.0, 0.5, 1.0.
 - Having an automated check on our documentation and our system for value or consistency.
+- Another task that we'll have to think about and do is setting the threshold for pass/fail.
+Ex: I required that the tool list various parts of our documentation and specified that it be around Fluent.
+However, some of the descriptions were lacking that part so it failed with a score of 0.8.
+I think this is probably a valid failure but it's close.
+We will need to figure out these thresholds and how tight we want things to be.
+- While we have enough of a system to do much of this work right now, it's not optimized for non-technical people as much as it could be.
+We should consider a parallel tooling track to help get folks a process that works easily and quickly out of the box to speed up the process.
+In the interim, we could leverage UXE to help where needed. ex: if you add a new MCP resource or file, you need to update the MCP server, build it, and reinstall it locally.
+Ideally, we just have a place we can dump files and it works.
+This is change we can make but also isn't a hard blocker.
+- If we want to test full flows, we can do so with simulated user evaluations.
+These are more complex and take more time to run but they are great because it lets us test an entire line of questioning, tool resolution, and answer quality in a single test.
+Think of it like an e2e test.
+We shouldn't only have e2e or unit tests but a combination for the best QA.

+# Potential process flow as we are working on expanding or updating parts of the system (could be during or after some design is created)

+- Writing documentation and splitting it into logical pieces.
+- Tying documentation to other documentation that is relevant (we can probably have AI help here)
+- Writing/generating descriptions of documentation
+- Testing/iterating on documentation based on the responses from AI
+- Writing/generating/discovering prompts/questions/tasks our documentation or system needs to answer.
+- Turn those prompts/questions/tasks into evals and putting them into our test suites
+- Tweaking prompts, sequences, eval thresholds, grading types, etc to ensure coverage and accuracy
+- Push docs and evals into production systems/knowledge bases once we get to a quality and output we require.
+- Running the simulated-user provider is quite cool but very expensive performance wise.
+We can instead leverage the `storeOutputAs` feature within promptfoo if we want to store previous output
+- Flow could be something like prompt which document to pull, then prompt for that document and store the output as a variable, then prompt for the result in another round trip we might want.